OACDesigns/Laravel4-Two-Factor-Auth/README.md

-Laravel-Two-Factor-Auth
+Laravel 4: Two-Factor Auth
 =======================

-Two factor login in Laravel 4, using Sentry 2.
+TFA is becoming pretty standard for web apps it seems.
+Here is a barebones implementation of two-factor authentication using Laravel 4 with the Sentry 2 bundle.

 ##